-SLS Airstream Class II, Biological Safety Cabinet (E-Series) Anterior Eye Segment OCT Imaging Machine-Casia 2 Cornea Metro Naps Energy Pod w/Electric Recline -Energy Pod for CHT Maternity #8396) Team3 Twins Capable Antepartum Foetal Monitor x2 @ £7,177.93 each Sonosite SII Ultrasound System DTC with Transducer
+Cost £000 31 31 6 6 6 б 6 6 6 6 60 60 9 20 11 15 16 432 Draeger Mechanical Ventilator - ICU Evita V800 x1 Draeger Mechanical Ventilator - ICU Evita V800 x1 Verathon Video Laryngoscopes (reusable) GlideScope Core x1 Siemens Mobilett Elara Max-Digital Mobile X-Ray System Siemens Mobilett Elara Max-Digital Mobile X-Ray System SLS Airstream Class II, Biological Safety Cabinet (E-Series) Anterior Eye Segment OCT Imaging Machine-Casia 2 Cornea Metro Naps Energy Pod w/Electric Recline -Energy Pod for CHT Maternity #8396) Team3 Twins Capable Antepartum Foetal Monitor x2 @ £7,177.93 each Sonosite SII Ultrasound System DTC with Transducer

-Note 16 Revaluations of property, plant and equipment
+Note 17 Revaluations of property, plant and equipment

 The valuation exercise was carried out in March 2021 with a valuation date of 31 March 2021.
-In applying the Royal Institute of Chartered Surveyors (RICS) Valuation Global Standards 2020 ('Red Book'), the valuer has declared a 'material valuation uncertainty' in the valuation report.
-This is on the basis of uncertainties in markets caused by COVID-19.
-The values in the report have been used to inform the measurement of property assets at valuation in these financial statements.
-With the value having declared this material valuer to uncertainty, the value to exercise professional judgement in providing the valuation and this remains the best information available to the Trust.
+In applying the Royal Institute of Chartered Surveyors (RICS) Valuation Global Standards 2020 ('Red Book'), the valuer has not declared a 'material valuation uncertainty' in the valuation report as a result of COVID-19, as was the case at 31st March 2020.
+The values in the report have been used to inform the measurement of property assets at valuation in these financial statements and the Valuer continues to exercise professional judgement in providing the valuation and this remains the best information available to the Trust.